Vilém Flusser

-Vilém Flusser (May 12, 1920 – November 27, 1991) was a Czech-born Brazilian philosopher, writer and journalist.
+Vilém Flusser (May 12, 1920 – November 27, 1991) was a Czech-born Brazilian philosopher, writer and journalist, best known for his contributions to media studies, communication theory, and the philosophy of language.
 He lived for a long period in São Paulo (where he became a Brazilian citizen) and later in France, and his works are written in many different languages.

 His early work was marked by discussion of the thought of Martin Heidegger, and by the influence of existentialism and phenomenology.
 Phenomenology would play a major role in the transition to the later phase of his work, in which he turned his attention to the philosophy of communication and of artistic production.
 He contributed to the dichotomy logic theory through history: the period of image worship, and period of text worship, with deviations consequently into idolatry and "textolatry".

 Life

 Flusser was born in 1920 in Prague, Czechoslovakia into a family of Jewish intellectuals.
 His father, Gustav Flusser, studied mathematics and physics (under Albert Einstein among others).
 Vilém attended German and Czech primary schools and later a German grammar school.

 In 1938, Flusser started to study philosophy at the Juridical Faculty of the Charles University in Prague.
 In 1939, shortly after the Nazi occupation, Flusser emigrated to London (with Edith Barth, his later wife, and her parents) to continue his studies for one term at the London School of Economics and Political Science.
 Vilém Flusser lost all of his family in the German concentration camps: his father died in Buchenwald in 1940; his grandparents, his mother and his sister were brought to Theresienstadt and later to Auschwitz where they were killed.
 The next year, he emigrated to Brazil, living both in São Paulo and Rio de Janeiro.
 He started working at a Czech import/export company and then at Stabivolt, a manufacturer of radios and transistors.

-In 1960 he started to collaborate with the Brazilian Institute for Philosophy (IBF) in São Paulo and published in the Revista Brasileira de Filosofia; by these means he seriously approached the Brazilian intellectual community.
+In 1960 he started to collaborate with the Brazilian Institute of Philosophy (IBF) in São Paulo and published in the Revista Brasileira de Filosofia; by these means he seriously approached the Brazilian intellectual community.
 Flusser had as his friend and closest interlocutor the Brazilian philosopher Vicente Ferreira da Silva.
 Flusser and Vicente Ferreira da Silva met in São Paulo in the 1960s and began a close intellectual dialogue that continued until Ferreira da Silva's death in 1963.
 Flusser wrote several essays on Ferreira da Silva's work and that Ferreira da Silva's concept of "Fundamental ontology” had a significant impact on Flusser's understanding of the nature of reality.
 During the 60s Flusser published and taught at several schools in São Paulo, being Lecturer for Philosophy of Science at the Escola Politécnica of the University of São Paulo and Professor of Philosophy of Communication at the Escola Dramática and the Escola Superior de Cinema in São Paulo.
 He also participated actively in the arts, collaborating with the Bienal de São Paulo, among other cultural events.